Cipnuvofli/text_editor/readme.md

-## Prerequisites for Building the Editor
+## Prerequisites for Building the Editor On Windows

 Before you start, ensure you have the following software installed on your machine: